adithyaav27/data-512-final-project/README.md

 - [1.3_AQI_Data.ipynb](https://github.com/adithyaav27/data-512-common-analysis/blob/main/1.3_AQI_Data.ipynb) : Call the AQS API to get the Air Quality Index for Farmington and compares it with the Smoke Estimate.
 - [1.4_Modelling.ipynb](https://github.com/adithyaav27/data-512-common-analysis/blob/main/1.4_Modelling.ipynb) : Creates a predictive model of the Smoke Estimate and forcasts the estimates for the next 25 years.
 - [1.5_Report_Visualizations.ipynb](https://github.com/adithyaav27/data-512-common-analysis/blob/main/1.5_Report_Visualizations.ipynb) : Answers the Questions asked in Step 2 of common analysis Assignment on Canvas.
-- [2_ImpactAnalysis](https://github.com/adithyaav27/data-512-final-project/blob/main/2_ImpactAnalysis.ipynb): Reads health realted variables, compares it with Smoke Estimate to understand the impact of smoke.
+- [2_ImpactAnalysis](https://github.com/adithyaav27/data-512-final-project/blob/main/2_ImpactAnalysis.ipynb): Reads health realted variables, compares it with Smoke Estimate to understand the impact of smoke on the health of the people.

 A dependant library class is available in [/wildfire](https://github.com/adithyaav27/data-512-common-analysis/tree/main/wildfire).
 This is imported within the notebooks.